CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

     my $bytes = urandom(32);

+Since this is a wrapper around the operating system's random data source, there is no worry about child processes with the same parent returning the same data (i.e., it is "fork safe").

 It is important to note that there is a common misconception that `/dev/urandom` is insecure.
 This is untrue, as `/dev/random` and `/dev/urandom` use the same entropy pool and PRNG internally.
 In newer Linux kernels, `/dev/random` no longer blocks and is an alias for `/dev/urandom`.